hibiken/asynq/tools/asynqmon/README.md

 # Asynqmon

-Asynqmon is a CLI tool to monitor the queues managed by `asynq` package.
+Asynqmon is a command line tool to monitor the tasks managed by `asynq` package.

 ## Table of Contents